Jacobian algebras with periodic module category and exponential growth: Proof of the results

-A string $w$ is said to be a \emph{cyclic} if all powers $w^m$, $m\in\mathbb N$ are strings.
-Given a cyclic word $w$, the powers $w^m$ with $m\geq 2$ are said to be \emph{proper powers}.
-A cyclic word $w$ is said to be \emph{primitive} provided it is not a proper power of some other word.
+A string $w$ is said to be \emph{cyclic} if all powers $w^m$, $m\in\mathbb N$ are strings.
+Given a cyclic string $w$, the powers $w^m$ with $m\geq 2$ are said to be \emph{proper powers}.
+A cyclic string $w$ is said to be \emph{primitive} provided it is not a proper power of some other string.
 A \emph{band} is a cyclic primitive string.

-\begin{rem} From the proof of \cite[Theorem 3.6]{GLFS13} follows that mutations of quiver with potential also preserve exponential growth, therefore it is enough to show a particular triangulation of each closed surface which induces a Jacobian algebra of exponential growth. \end{rem}
+\begin{rem} From the proof of the \cite[Theorem 3.6]{GLFS13} follows that mutations of quivers with potential also preserve exponential growth, therefore it is enough to show a particular triangulation of each closed surface which induces a Jacobian algebra of exponential growth. \end{rem}

 \begin{lemma} Let $A$ be a finite dimensional algebra and $A'$ be a quotient of $A$.
 If $A'$ is of exponential growth, then so is $A$. \end{lemma}

 The proof follows from the fact that any $A'$-module is also an $A$-module and if $L\cong N$ as $A-k[x]-$bimodules, then $L\cong N$ as $A'-k[x]-$bimodules.
 Therefore $\mu_{A'}(d)\leq \mu_A(d)$.